-Andrea O'Toole is a partner with the firm's corporate and business law department.
+Andrea O'Toole is a principal with the firm's corporate and business law department.
 Ms. O'Toole advises community associations in all aspects of their operations and transactions including real property issues and statutory compliance with Davis-Stirling and other statutes applicable to common interest developments.
 Her work includes advising association clients on financial matters including assessment collection and funding of repair and reconstruction projects of all sizes; governing document interpretation, enforcement and amendment, including operating policies; contract negotiation, drafting, and enforcement; corporate compliance; dispute resolution; title and land use issues; director elections and recalls; and helping boards deal with fair housing issues, parking and towing matters, and implementation of new regulations such as no smoking laws.

 Ms. O'Toole lectures on matters relating to California community associations and has authored articles on various issues concerning common interest developments and property owners.
 She is a regular contributor to the firm's newsletter, the Community Association ALERT.
 She is on the faculty for California Association of Community Managers as well as on their Legal Advisory Steering Committee.

 Prior to joining Berding | Weil, Ms. O'Toole practiced in Lafayette and San Francisco, where she represented property owners, business owners, and individuals at federal, state, and local levels in matters involving toxics cleanups, civil penalty proceedings, and water, groundwater, and air pollution as well as counseling clients on the environmental aspects of real estate transactions.